 What is cholesterol?

 Cholesterol is a waxy, fat-like substance that's found in all the cells in the body.
 The liver makes cholesterol, and it is also in some foods, such as meat and dairy products.
 The body needs some cholesterol to work properly.
-But if your child or teen has high cholesterol (too much cholesterol in the blood), he or she has a higher risk of coronary artery disease and other heart diseases.
+But if your child or teen has high cholesterol (too much cholesterol in the blood), it can stick to the walls of their arteries and narrow or even block the arteries.
+This can put your child or teen at risk of coronary artery disease and other heart diseases.

 What causes high cholesterol in children and teens?